 I like to face an open window to feel the sun on my face, and the fresh air keeps me alert.

 “Don’t get caught up in the how — just do.
-Most people worry about where to sit, how to sit, what cushion to use … this is all nice, but it’s not that important to get started.
+Most people worry about where to sit, how to sit, and what cushion to use … this is all nice, but it’s not that important to get started.
 Start just by sitting on a chair, or on your couch.
 Or on your bed.
 If you’re comfortable on the ground, sit cross-legged.
 It’s just for two minutes at first anyway, so just sit.
-Later you can worry about optimizing it so you’ll be comfortable for longer, but in the beginning it doesn’t matter much, just sit somewhere quiet and comfortable.”
+Later you can worry about optimizing it so you’ll be comfortable for longer, but in the beginning, it doesn’t matter much, just sit somewhere quiet and comfortable.”

 3. Prepare a Timer

 We’re starting with two minutes of meditation.
 You might feel like that is too easy, but easy is a great place to start to build a new habit!
 If it’s not easy, it’s more likely that you’ll give up on it once life gets busy or you have a few nights of poor sleep.
 You can certainly do longer if you choose, but two minutes is plenty to begin to see how meditation can make a positive difference in your daily life.

 Before your first meditation session, set up a simple timer on your mobile phone or watch (you don’t need a fancy meditation timer app).
 With a timer, you won’t be wondering when your meditation will be over.
 You won’t need to think about it and can keep your focus on your meditation.

 - Choose a gentle alarm sound that won’t shock you out of your meditation